JuliaDiff/ForwardDiff.jl/docs/source/why_julia.rst

 Why Julia?
 ==========

 If you're a newcomer to Julia, you may ask "What makes Julia so ideal for forward mode AD methods?"
-There are several good answers!
+There are several good answers, but the main reason that Julia is desirable is it's **multiple dispatch** feature.

 Unlike many other languages, **Julia's type-based operator overloading is fast and natural**, and one of the central design tenets of the langauge.
 This is because Julia is a dynamic, JIT-compiled language - the compiled bytecode of a Julia function is tied directly to the types with which the function is called, so **the compiler can optimize every Julia method for the specific input type at runtime**.

-Here's an example that illustrates the flexibility of this approach, referred to in Julia nomenclature as **multiple dispatch**:
+Here's a (somewhat contrived) example that illustrates the flexibility of multiple dispatch:

 .. code-block:: julia